PVoLan/wooden-architecture/Chapter2/index.md

 Some architectures consider server-side as a remote repository.
 Although it works for some cases, this approach is not universal.
 In general, application API does not consists only of Create-Read-Update-Delete commands.
 Even such a simple action like "create a user" is often not just a user creation - server should not just create a database record, but also perform some initial setup, send a greetings email, apply some privileges, grant access, run a tutorial mission, etc. Should we treat "launch nuclear reactor" request as just an `Update reactor set enabled=true` operation?
 I don't think so.
 That's why I consider every network request as an action, as a data processing operation.
 That means we should not store data here.

 Network modules are also responsible for network error handling.
 This includes connection errors, response formatting errors, server errors - any of them should be handled accurately and translated into independent form.
-I personally prefer to throw Exceptions, but this is optional, you may provide specific Entity instead.
+As I mentioned above, I personally prefer to throw Exceptions, but you may return specific Entity instead.

 Retrofit note.
 (Retrofit is a commonly used network library).
 You can use Retrofit for request/response formatting, but consider the requirements above.
 Basic Retrofit features include: relying on Entity field names for formatting, storing a data (like authorization tokens) inside the network module - be aware of using this features.
 Also, note that default Retrofit configuration does not raise any errors, if some required response fields are missing - it just silently puts null into your Entity.
-Considering that, I find Retrofit quite useless for Wooden Architecture, and recommend using OkHttp and manual Json parsing instead.
+Considering that, I find Retrofit quite useless for Wooden Architecture and recommend using OkHttp and manual Json parsing instead.

 #### <a name="storage"></a>Storage